Louis-Hébert (federal electoral district)

 Louis-Hébert ([lwi ebɛʁ]) is a federal electoral district in the Canadian province of Quebec.
 Represented in the House of Commons since 1968, its population was certified, according to the detailed statistics of 2001, as 98,156.

 Geography

 The district, in the Quebec region of Capitale-Nationale, consists of the southern part of Quebec City, and is largely coextensive with the borough of Sainte-Foy–Sillery–Cap-Rouge.
 It is based mostly on the former city of Sainte-Foy, which was merged into the "megacity" of Quebec City in 2002.

 The neighbouring ridings are Portneuf—Jacques-Cartier, Louis-Saint-Laurent, Québec, Lévis—Bellechasse, and Lotbinière—Chutes-de-la-Chaudière.

 The riding lost small fractions of territory to Louis-Saint-Laurent and Québec as a result of the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding lost the area east of Av.
+Maguire to Québec Centre.